perogi/zipcodes-perogi/README.md

             zip: '03031',
             city: 'Amherst',
             state: 'NH',
-            stateName: 'New Hampshire',
-            timezone: 'Eastern',
-            timezoneShort: 'EST',
-            offset: '-5',
-            dstObserved: 'Y'
+            timeZoneId: 'America/New_York"
         },
         {
             zip: '03032',
             city: 'Auburn',
             state: 'NH',
-            stateName: 'New Hampshire',
-            timezone: 'Eastern',
-            timezoneShort: 'EST',
-            offset: '-5',
-            dstObserved: 'Y'
+            timeZoneId: 'America/New_York"
         },
      ...
      ]

-The original CSV file that I am using for this data is not included in this repo due to licensing laws, but I did wrap up the best way to get the data and how to convert it into the format that this module uses.
+The original CSV file that I am using for this data is not included in this repo due to licensing, but I did wrap up the best way to get the data and how to convert it into the format that this module uses.

+Note: This is a fork of [davglass' excellent zipcode lookup project](https://github.com/davglass/zipcodes).